NoahRocket/Talentspring-ai/prd.md

 ## Assumptions

-- The ChatGPT API uses GPT-4o-mini for cost-efficiency, but can switch to another model if preferred.
+- The ChatGPT API uses GPT-4o, but can switch to another model if preferred.
 - No external data sources (e.g., job listings) are needed; the LLM generates advice based on its training and the system prompt.
 - Basic Tailwind styling is sufficient (no custom animations or complex UI beyond the chat).
 - Netlify handles deployment; no custom domain is required for MVP.